FreeAiHub/openrouter/README.md

 - `PHASE1_SUCCESS.md` – Phase 1 scope and status.
 - `PROJECT_STRUCTURE.txt` – detailed file layout.
 - `docs/archive/*` – internal guides and planning notes (not required for usage).

+---

+## Next Steps

+To start contributing to Phase 2:

+1. **Pick an issue**: Choose one of the three Phase 2 issues above
+2. **Read the spec**: Each issue has detailed acceptance criteria
+3. **Create a branch**: `git checkout -b feature/phase2-dashboard`
+4. **Submit PR**: Include tests, documentation, and performance benchmarks

+All code changes must trigger automated builds and tests via GitHub Actions.